 There is a lot you can do to help prevent a stroke.
 Watching what you eat and being physically active are high on the list and also help prevent dementia.
 If you are a smoker, quit and avoid second-hand smoke.
 Decrease your alcohol intake to less than one drink a day on average if you are a woman and less than two if you are a man.
 Too much alcohol may raise your blood pressure and add calories to your diet.

-What advances in stroke care have taken place at the MGH in the last few years?
+What advances in stroke care have taken place at Mass General in the last few years?

 Search the archive for previously published news articles, press releases and publications.